 Well this is a nice start to the week!

-Today I’m featured in the Irish Times chatting about the positive impact of working as an artist through the global pandemic.
-This is my second interview with the Irish Times discussing life as an abstract painter (the first covered what it’s like to be an artist in London) and it was a real feel good interview because I was able to talk about something good growing out of a really tough situation.
+Today I’m featured in the Irish Times chatting about the positive impact of working as an artist through the global pandemic, a time when art is just a click away!
+This is my second interview with the Irish Times discussing life as an abstract painter (the first covered what it’s like to be an artist in London) and it was a real feel-good interview because I was able to talk about something good growing out of a really tough situation.

 This time last year I was concerned about maintaining my career as all scheduled exhibitions were cancelled.
 I can remember sitting on the sofa at home crying to my husband because I just felt that everything had fallen apart and I didn’t know how to pick the pieces up and mend them back together.
 I don’t think I’ve ever felt like that- a pure sense of loss of control.
 Of course, countless people also felt the same, particularly small business owners.